galenomoon/galenomoon/README.md

 Visit my portfolio: [Click Here!](https://www.galenomoon.com)

-#### Obraminha

-Obraminha is a successful freelance project with over 500 users.
-I handled the complete frontend development, showcasing my expertise in UI/UX design and frontend development.

-Learn more about Obraminha: [Click Here!](https://www.obraminha.com.br)

 #### Life Cell

 Life Cell is a project I created—a landing page designed to help my dad improve the sales of his Smartphone Maintenance course.
 This project allowed me to combine my skills in UI/UX design and frontend development to create an engaging and informative website.